LatitudeAdjustment/auth1/README.md

 ## Migrations

-Let's mot migrate just yet.
-We would like to change the timestamp type first.
+We would like to change the timestamp type first before running the migration.

 ### Migrations - Timestamps

 Before we run migrations we want to specify microseconds.

-The User schema and functions that related to confirmed_at will also have to be changed.

 ```elixir
 defmodule Auth.Repo.Migrations.CreateUsersAuthTables do